Problem Gambling Prevention

 What is problem gambling?

-Problem gambling is any gambling behavior that has a bad effect on your life or the lives of people close to you - parents, brothers and sisters, your friends.
-If your gambling is causing your performance to suffer at school or work, increased interaction with corrections and/or law enforcement, arguments with family or friends, or worry about money you have lost, it is considered to be "problem gambling".
+Problem gambling is any gambling behavior that has a negative impact on your life or the lives of people close to you - parents, brothers and sisters, your friends.
+If your gambling is causing problems at home, school or work, interaction with corrections and/or law enforcement, arguments with family or friends, or worry about money you have lost, it is considered to be "problem gambling".

 People who experience problem gambling are at higher risk for: